tarwn/BasicAzureStorageSDK/README.md

 Entity Operations

 - Query Entities - No
-- Insert Entity - No
+- Insert Entity - Yes
-- Update Entity - No
+- Update Entity - Yes
 - Merge Entity - No
 - Delete Entity - No
 - Insert or Replace Entity - No